Gifford Pinchot National Forest: Major lakes

 The Gifford Pinchot National Forest includes many popular and secluded backcountry lakes.
-Most of the lakes offers excellent fishing.
+Most of the lakes offer excellent fishing.
 Goose Lake is known for the best fishing in the State of Washington.

 The following table lists the major lakes of the Gifford Pinchot National Forest:

 Congressional action

-Congressional action since 1964 has established one national monument and seven wilderness areas in the Gifford Pinchot National Forest.
+Since 1964, Congressional action has established one national monument and seven wilderness areas in the Gifford Pinchot National Forest.

 National Monuments

 On August 26, 1982, congressional action established the Mount St. Helens National Volcanic Monument, after the cataclysmic eruption of Mount St. Helens in 1980.

 Wilderness Areas

 Congressional action since 1964 has established the following wilderness areas: